 - They will develop local initiatives that enable delivery of the PCN’s agenda, working with commissioners and other networks to reflect local needs and ensuring initiatives are coordinated.

 - They will develop relationships and work closely with other Clinical Directors, clinical leaders of other primary care, health and social care providers, local commissioners and LMCs.

-It is envisaged that the PCN Clinical Directors will fulfil much of the above by working within the model of the 11 Community Partnerships and 3 Localities across Bradford.
+The PCN Clinical Directors fulfil much of the above by working within the model of the 10 Community Partnerships and 3 Localities across Bradford.